-Criteria for determining the likely significance of effects on the environment [The paragraph numbers in the table 1(a), 1(b), 2(a), 2(b) etc. refer to paragraphs in Schedule 2 of the Environmental Assessment (Scotland) Act 2005.]
+Criteria for determining the likely significance of effects on the environment

+[The paragraph numbers in the table 1(a), 1(b), 2(a), 2(b) etc. refer to paragraphs in Schedule 2 of the Environmental Assessment (Scotland) Act 2005.]

 Likely to have significant environmental effects?
-(Yes / No) Summary of significant environmental effects (negative and positive) -- -- --
+(Yes / No) Summary of significant environmental effects (negative and positive)

 The characteristics of plans and programme

-1(a): The degree to which the No It is the adopted Local Development Plan

-PPS sets a framework for the which sets a framework for assessing

-projects and other activities, applications for new development and this PG

-either with regard to the contributes to that assessment.

-location, nature, size and

-operating conditions or by
+1(a): The degree to which the PPS sets a framework for the projects and other activities, either with regard to the location, nature, size and operating conditions or by allocating resources.

-allocating resources.
-The PG however contributes to that

-assessment framework and will provide the

-necessary guidance to improve local

-knowledge on the natural environment,

-support the existing environment, and

-increase the quality of any new development

-which will result in lasting improvements to